Skip to main content

 If the leukemia goes into remission, the next phase often consists of another fairly short course of chemo, using many of the same drugs that were used for induction therapy.
 This typically lasts for a few months.
 Usually the drugs are given in high doses so that the treatment is still fairly intense.
 CNS prophylaxis/treatment is typically continued at this time.

-A targeted drug like imatinib is also continued for patients whose leukemia cells have the Philadelphia chromosome.
+A targeted drug like imatinib is also continued for people whose leukemia cells have the Philadelphia chromosome.

-Some patients in remission, such as those who have certain subtypes of ALL or other poor prognostic factors, are still at high risk for the leukemia relapsing (coming back).
+Some people in remission, such as those who have certain subtypes of ALL or other poor prognostic factors, are still at high risk for the leukemia relapsing (coming back).
 Instead of standard chemo, doctors may suggest an allogeneic stem cell transplant (SCT) at this time, especially for those who have a brother or sister who would be a good donor match.
 An autologous SCT may be another option.
-The possible risks and benefits of a stem cell transplant need to be weighed carefully for each patient based on their own case, as it’s not clear that they are helpful for every patient.
-Patients considering this procedure should think about having it done at a center that has done a lot of stem cell transplants.
+The pros and conss of a stem cell transplant need to be weighed carefully for each person, as it’s not clear that they are helpful for everyone.
+People considering this procedure should think about having it done at a center that has done a lot of stem cell transplants.

 Maintenance

-After consolidation, the patient is generally put on a maintenance chemotherapy program of methotrexate and 6-mercaptopurine (6-MP).
+After consolidation, people generally get maintenance chemotherapy with methotrexate and 6-mercaptopurine (6-MP).
 In some cases, this may be combined with other drugs such as vincristine and prednisone.

-For ALL patients whose leukemia cells have the Philadelphia chromosome, a targeted drug like imatinib is often included as well.
+For people with ALL whose leukemia cells have the Philadelphia chromosome, a targeted drug like imatinib is often included as well.

 Maintenance usually lasts for about 2 years.
 CNS prophylaxis/treatment is typically continued at this time.